 Early Life

 Grigory Berezkin was born on August 9, 1966, in Moscow, Russia.
-He graduated from Moscow State University with a degree in Petrochemistry in 1988.
-He continued his studies there, completing postgraduate work in 1991 and defending his thesis in 1993, earning a Candidate of Chemical Sciences degree.
+He graduated from Moscow University with a degree in Petrochemistry in 1988.
+He continued his studies, completing postgraduate work and defending his dissertation in 1993.
 From 1991 to 1994, he worked as a junior researcher at Moscow State University.

 Rise to Success